History (HIS)

 Pre-requisite(s): Nine semester hours of history or consent of instructor

-History of global conflict between the United States and the Soviet Union from 1941 to 1991 including cultural, social, economic, political, and religious aspects.
+An in-depth exploration of the history of global conflict between the United States and the Soviet Union from 1941 to 1991 including cultural, social, economic, political, and religious aspects.

 HIS 4380 The American West (3)